-We provide a wide range of services to international (non-EU) students from initial admissions throughout your undergraduate or postgraduate programme.
+We provide a wide range of services to international (Non-EU) students from initial admissions throughout your undergraduate or postgraduate programme.
 We can help with queries you may have while studying in Ireland.
 This includes providing information and advice on immigration issues, accommodation and working part-time.
-Come to the International Office in E0030 to talk to a member of staff.
+Come to the International Office in E0-020 to talk to a member of staff.

 We are happy to provide you with letters for the GNIB, PPS, bank or re-entry visa.
 Please use the Online Letter Request Form.

-Due to demand you should allow 24 hours to process letter requests.
+Due to demand you should allow 48 hours to process letter requests.
 Letters may be collected daily from the International Office after 16h00.
-IED office opening hours are 9.30-12.30 and 2.30-4.30, Monday - Friday.
+International Education Division (IED) Office opening hours are 09:30-12.30 and 14.30-16:30, Monday - Friday.

 Note: if you are an undergraduate student renewing your visa, you must have already paid a minimum of 50% of your tuition fees for this academic year before requesting a letter.